MicrosoftDocs/entra-docs/docs/identity/devices/troubleshoot-mac-sso-extension-plugin.md

 #### Tailing SSO extension logs on macOS with terminal

-During troubleshooting it may be useful to reproduce a problem while tailing the SSOExtension logs in real time:
+During troubleshooting it might be useful to reproduce a problem while tailing the SSOExtension logs in real time:

 1. From the macOS device, double-click on the **Applications** folder, then double-click on the **Utilities** folder.
 1. Double-click on the **Terminal** application.